 - Maintenance dredging of the channel from Snug Harbor to Ram Point in Point Judith Pond shall be limited to the channel as shown on NOAA Nautical Chart 13219 with a maximum depth of 5 feet below mean low water.
-Particular care shall be taken to avoid damage to known winter flounder spawning sites (See Chapter 5 of this SAMP) in the upper pond.
+Particular care shall be taken to avoid damage to known winter flounder spawning sites (See Chapter Five of this SAMP) in the upper pond.
 Dredging of the channel and the upper pond shall be avoided during the January through March flounder spawning season. - 2.
 Bulkheads and piers may be constructed on state-owned property north of the state pier at Jerusalem and widening the present channel to the west sufficiently to service new docks along the bulkhead.
-A new bulkhead shall not extend eastward of the mean high-water mark, since filling will force the existing ebb spit farther into the navigation channel.
-Depths of the access channel and new berthing areas shall not exceed 15 feet. - The access channel to Snug Harbor and High Point may be increased to a depth of 15 feet. - 4.
+A new bulkhead shall not extend eastward of the mean high water mark, since filling will force the existing ebb spit farther into the navigation channel.
+Depths of the access channel and new berthing areas shall not exceed 15 feet. - 3.
+The access channel to Snug Harbor and High Point may be increased to a depth of 15 feet. - 4.
 The present Galilee turning basin may be extended to the west and south as indicated on the South Kingstown / Narragansett Port of Galilee water type classification map in § 1.6(G) of this Subchapter. - 5.
-The channel along the north side of the Galilee bulkhead may be deepened to a maximum of 10 feet to permit berthing of larger vessels. - 6.
-Bulkheads or piers may be constructed on the state-owned property on Great Island (see Figure 9-5) and the area between the bulkhead and the channel dredged to a depth not exceeding 10 feet.
+The channel along the north side of the Galilee bulkhead may be deepened to a maximum of 10 feet to permit berthing of larger vessels.